-Description Option 1 is designed for licensees that maintain a certain level of cash or other liquid financial resources at all times (e.g. by way of commitments by a parent company).
+Option Description 1 Reasonable estimate projection plus cash buffer See RG 166.40-RG 166.44 Option 1 is designed for licensees that maintain a certain level of cash or other liquid financial resources at all times (e.g. by way of commitments by a parent company).
 We expect this option will be relevant for some small business licensees.
-Option 2 is suitable for all kinds of licensees, including small business licensees that do not always maintain cash or commitments of support from others.
+2 Contingency-based projection See RG 166.45-RG 166.47 Option 2 is suitable for all kinds of licensees, including small business licensees that do not always maintain cash or commitments of support from others.
 We expect this option will be most relevant for small business licensees.

-Description Option 3 is relevant to licensees that can draw on financial backing from an Australian ADI or a relevantly recognised foreign regulated deposit- taking institution.
-We expect this option will not be relevant for small business licensees: see Table 6 and Information release (IR 03-26) Alternative means to satisfy cash needs requirement under PS 166.
-Option 4 is relevant to subsidiaries of certain prudentially regulated bodies.
+3 Financial commitment by an Australian ADI or comparable foreign institution Option 3 is relevant to licensees that can draw on financial backing from an Australian ADI or a relevantly recognised foreign regulated deposit-taking institution.
+See RG 166.50 We expect this option will not be relevant for small business licensees: see Table 6 and Information release (IR 03-26) Alternative means to satisfy cash needs requirement under PS 166.
+4 Expectation of support from an Australian ADI or comparable foreign institution See RG 166.51 Option 4 is relevant to subsidiaries of certain prudentially regulated bodies.
 We expect this option will not be relevant for small business licensees: see Table 6 and IR 03-26.
-Option 5 is relevant to licensees in corporate groups that plan cash flows on a group basis.
-We expect this option will not be relevant for small business licensees: see Table 6 and Information release (IR 03-44) ASIC provides further options to meet cash needs requirements .
-There are alternatives under Option 5: Option 5A (suitable for a licensee with a commitment from a parent) and Option 5B (suitable for a licensee without